AndrewJBateman/angular-tailwind-sncf/README.md

     if (this.stations) {
       this.stations = [];
     }
-    let searchName = stationSearch.form.value.stationName
+    let searchName = this.sanitizeInput(stationSearch.form.value.stationName);
     if (searchName) {
+      this.loading = true; // Set loading state to true
-      this.stationService
+      this.subscription = this.stationService
-        .apiStationSearch(
-          searchName,
-          this.stationCount,
-        )
-        .pipe(take(this.stationCount), toArray())
+        .apiStationSearch(searchName, this.stationCount)
-        .subscribe(data => (this.stations = data[0].places));
+        .subscribe((data: SncfResponse[]) => (this.stations = data[0].places));
+      this.loading = false; // Set loading state to false after data is fetched }
   }
-  }
 ```

 ## :cool: Features

-* Lazy-loading of About and Contact pages
+* standalone components used to reduce boiler-plate code
 * Tailwind build for production CSS purge results in a very small styles bundle (about tba kB)

 ## :clipboard: Status & To-Do List

-* Status: In work
+* Status: Working.
-* To-Do: Add language dropdown menu active CSS.
+* To-Do: Add error-reporting service, language dropdown menu active CSS.
 Clear map for new search.
 Make it an SSR.
 Deploy.
 * Optional: Convert to graphQL

 ## :clap: Inspiration